 - What are the protections for tenants against retaliation from their landlords for exercising their Alabama renters’ rights?

-Alabama law prohibits landlords from increasing rent, decreasing services, or bringing or threatening to bring an action for possession if the tenant has complained to a governmental agency, complained to the landlord about a breach of landlord’s duties, or if the tenant becomes a member of a tenant’s union or similar organization.
+Alabama law prohibits landlords from increasing rent, decreasing services, or bringing or threatening to bring an action for possession if the tenant has complained to a governmental agency of a violation materially affecting health and safety, complained to the landlord about a breach of landlord’s duties, or if the tenant has organized or becomes a member of a tenant’s union or similar organization.
 (Ala.
 Code § 35-9A-501(a))

 Alabama Eviction Laws